marcoporri/platformsh-docs/docs/src/administration/users.md

 Within a project, each user has a role that controls their access and permission levels.

 * Project Admin: Users who can configure project settings, add and remove users, administer environment permissions, push code, and execute actions on all project environments.
-* Project Viewer: Any user with access to environment types automatically gets this role.
+* Project Viewer: Any user with access to [environment types](#environment-types) automatically gets this role.

 These control who has access to projects.

-Users can still see projects that they can't access if they're a member of an organization.
+To see all projects you have a role in, from the main Console page click **All projects&nbsp;<span aria-label="and then">></span> All projects**.
 See more on access control for [organizations](./organizations.md).

-To see all projects you have a role in, from the main Console page click **All projects&nbsp;<span aria-label="and then">></span> All projects**.

 ## Environment types